 - Take Costume Porn and swap the "porn" for "gorn".
 Rags, mud, dirt, and diseases of skin and mouth are what you will need.
 Upper classes are somewhat exempt, though.
 At least in the clothing department.

-- The Cthulhu Mythos is a great of this genre with evil gods and Eldritch Abominations galore.
+- The Cthulhu Mythos is a great of this genre with Evil Gods and Eldritch Abominations galore.
 Whilst magic isn't present, it doesn't mean that the wrong word won't attract unwanted attention.
 As it is set in our world, it is however lacking in general nastiness.

 - A Song of Ice and Fire and the HBO series Game of Thrones with Anyone Can Die in full swing.
 The list of dead characters is longer than the list of surviving characters.
+It also acts a massive Deconstruction, picking apart just about every trope and character archetype found in more standard fantasy works to the bone.

 - Warhammer Fantasy Roleplay certainly deserves a mention, especially in the older editions, before heroics started to leak in from the battlegame.